medic/cht-docs/content/en/apps/reference/forms/contact.md

 Contact forms for creating a place can also optionally create one or more person-type documents.
 One of these person contacts can be linked to the created place as the primary contact.

-Below is a simple structure of a place forms showing all the necessary components.
+Below is a simple structure of a place form showing all the necessary components.

 ![Place forms survey sheet](place-contact-form-survey.png)

 Section 1 is similar to what has been described earlier for person forms.

 Section 2 specifies the contact that will be linked to the place being created. `parent`, `type` and `contact_type` and `name` are mandatory.
 This also applies to the place-type definition in section 4. `contact` on the other hand is not mandatory for the successful creation of a place.
-It usually more conventient to create a place and its primary contact at the same time.
+It is usually more convenient to create a place and its primary contact at the same time.

 You can also create additional contacts linked to the place being created when you have a structure similar to that shown in section 3.